bigladder/erin/docs/user-guide/user-guide.md

 - the tool accounts for both reliability (failure and repair) as well as resilience to various scenarios (design basis threats)
 - while also accounting for topology and interaction between an open-ended number of energy networks
 - while providing key energy usage, resilience, and reliability metrics for the modeler / planner

-- and the tool is available as open-source software.
+The resilience calculation tool is available as open-source software written in C++.

 Several command-line programs are included with the *E^2^RIN* distribution including 3 key executables along with a library written in the *C++* programming language.
 Documentation of the library itself is beyond the scope of this document.